Shore House at the Del Review: Insider Tips, Room Guide & How to Book VIP

 • Loft Option: For added privacy, Loft Villas (~1219 sq ft) place the second bedroom (with 2 Queen Beds) on an upper level.

-A spacious and contemporary marble bathroom at Shore House at The Del.
+A villa bathroom with tub and shore at Shore House at The Del.

 Three-Bedroom Villas